How many books are there in the Detective Galileo series? I can only find 4 in English. But there are actually 10 in Japanese and Chinese.

 This book is available in Japanese and Mandarin.
 I don’t think it has been translated into English.
 If I am wrong, please let me know.

-Book 5 – [聖女の救済, Seijo no Kyūsai] 圣女的救赎 Salvation of a Saint
+Book 5 – Salvation of a Saint [聖女の救済, Seijo no Kyūsai] 圣女的救赎

 A wealthy business man was found dead in his own home.
 His wife was miles away visiting her family.

 Right from the start, we were told that the wife killed her husband.
-We know how he was murdered.
+We know how and why he was murdered.
 Poison in his coffee.
-What we couldn’t figure out was how the poison was introduced.
+He wanted a divorce.

 This novel is more about human psychology than ingenious murder methods.

-Detective Kusanagi was Higashino’s focus in this novel.
+Detective Kusanagi was Higashino’s main focus in this novel.
 I sympathized with him as I followed him through the novel eliminating suspects and following up leads that went nowhere.

-Book 6 – [真夏の方程式 Manatsu No Hōteishiki] 盛夏方程式 A Midsummer’s Equation
+Book 6 – A Midsummer’s Equation [真夏の方程式 Manatsu No Hōteishiki] 盛夏方程式

 Professor Yukawa visits Hariguara as part of a scientific team on underwater mining exploration.
 Hariguara is a once-popular summer resort town badly in need of development.